tkherman/merkle_fs/README.md

         - if yes:
             - calculate checksum of new file
             - add file to s3 (use s3 versioning)
-            - create new node for file
+            - create new node for file (while altering the proper pointers)
             - modify prev_version and next_version of new and old node
             - bubble up and make new nodes for all ancestors
         - if no: